 How much should you spend on a laptop?

 Sometimes the best does come at a steep price, but equally you can get a lot of laptop for under £500 or even £300 – provided you need only complete basic tasks such as web browsing, writing emails and creating the odd document.
-If so, see the best budget laptops.

-Around £500 or above can get you a nice laptop, but it's likely to have an entry-level set of specs.
+Around £500 or above can get you a solid laptop, but it's likely to have an entry-level set of specs.
 We're talking a relatively basic processor, minimal SSD storage and a relatively low-quality screen.
 It might also be on the heavy side.

 We've shown you our favourite laptops available right now and offered some advice on how much to spend, but if you're still undecided we might be able to help break down your options further.
 Here we talk about screen size, storage, processors and more to help you make your decision.